 All of us have experienced the power of teamwork.
 Often a task can overwhelm one person, but becomes easy when the team tackles it together.
 MACRA realizes this, and is structured to encourage the team spirit in provider organizations.
 The incentives are designed to promote coordination and shared responsibility at the group level.
 Because of the many advantages of group reporting, CMS is working on enabling small practices to create virtual groups.
 So, if your group TIN is MIPS eligible, you must consider reporting as a group.
 In order to make the decision, there are certain things you need to understand about group reporting.

 Let us establish the terminology to facilitate clear understanding.
-Here is how final rule defines the following:
+Here is how the MACRA final rule defines the following:

-Excluded Eligible Clinicians: newly Medicare enrolled MIPS eligible clinicians, QPs, certain Partial QPs, and clinicians that fall under the low-volume threshold (practices or individuals with less than or equal to $30,000 in Medicare Part B allowed charges or
+Excluded Eligible Clinicians: newly Medicare enrolled MIPS eligible clinicians, QPs and certain Partial QPs participating in Advanced Alternative Payment Models (Advanced APMs), and clinicians that fall under the low-volume threshold (practices or individuals with less than or equal to $30,000 in Medicare Part B allowed charges or

 less than or equal to 100 Medicare patients).